ssaket/eye-tracking-methods/README.md

 See [here](https://github.com/tmalsburg/eye-tracking-methods/graphs/contributors) for a list of contributors.

 ## Course description

+The goal of this course is to put participants in the position to conduct eye-tracking experiments on their own while actually understanding what they are doing.
+This means that we will not be satisfied with clicking the buttons in manufacturer-provided software, but we will aim to understand each step in the acquisition, preprocessing, analysis pipeline up to the statistical analysis.
+Time permitting we will also look into some prominent computational models of eye movement behavior.

+Specific topics: Eye physiology, visual perception, oculo-motor control and types of eye movements, design of eye-tracking experiments, acquisition of eye movement data, eye-tracking quality control, algorithms for the detection of eye movements and gaze fixations,  conventional eye-tracking measures, scanpath analysis, computational models of eye movement behavior.

 The course consists of lectures, discussion, supervised practical exercises, and self-organized project work.
 We will meet once a week for a lecture and discussion.
 Supervised exercises will take place at a fixed time each week in the eye-tracking lab in Keplerstraße 17 (K2, R10.012).
 Project work will be conducted in small groups which will also have access to the lab.
 As eye-trackers we will use two GazePoint GP3HD and one GP3 remote eye-tracker.
 A research-grade SMI IView X tower-mount eye-tracker may also be available for those interested.

 **Prerequisites:**